 Concessions and Vending

-The City permits the sale of food and beverages as part of a Special Event.
+The sale of food and beverages is permitted as part of a special event.
 All concessionaires and vendors must supply a copy of any applicable permit/license at the time of application submittal.

 Indemnification & Hold Harmless